mayetapia/bido-extension/README.md

 ## Quering with SPARQL
 The competency questions and the queries is presented in this section.
 You can click in the play button to execute the query.
+For publishing the RDF, we employed the triple database [OpenLink Virtuoso](https://virtuoso.openlinksw.com/).
+The URI to access our endpoint to do any query to our data is http://spar.linkeddata.es/sparql, and the graph URI is http://spar.linkeddata.es/graph/bido.

 ### CQ1.
 How many publications does a researcher have?
 ```
 prefix bido: <http://purl.org/spar/bido-core/>